-Rent is usually fixed for the initial term.
-Rent for renewals or extensions may also be fixed or may be adjusted to reflect the market value at the time of renewal or extension.

-A maximum allowable annual percentage increase in rent is fixed for certain residential leases.

-- Unless otherwise prevented by force majeure, maintain the tenant in peaceful possession of the leased premises for the entire lease term - Repair and maintain the following in good order, condition and repair: (a) the foundations, exterior walls and roof of the building; (b) the electrical, mechanical, plumbing, heating and air conditioning systems, facilities and components located in the building which are concealed and used in common by all tenants; and (c) the common areas
+- Rent is usually fixed for the initial term.
+Rent for renewals or extensions may also be fixed or may be adjusted to reflect the market 9.
+How is rent reviewed?
+Are value at the time of renewal or extension. there limits to the increase in rent? - 10.
+What are the basic obligations of landlords and tenants? - A maximum allowable annual percentage increase in rent is fixed for certain residential leases. - The following are usually required of landlords: - Unless otherwise prevented by force majeure, maintain the tenant in peaceful possession of the leased premises for the entire lease term - Repair and maintain the following in good order, condition and repair: (a) the foundations, exterior walls and roof of the building; (b) the electrical, mechanical, plumbing, heating and air conditioning systems, facilities and components located in the building which are concealed and used in common by all tenants; and (c) the common areas